 Music is a lot like a spoken language.
 It has grammar and structural rules that we can use to create phrases and longer passages like movements and symphonies.
 And just like language, there are specific parameters that can tell us how to play a specific note or chord

-In this post we’ll focus on what articulation means in music, and the multiple different types of articulation you could potentially see and how to play them.
+In this post, we’ll focus on what articulation means in music, the multiple different types of articulation you could potentially see, and how to play them.

 Definition of Articulation